-During 2012 and 2011 the Bank had complied in full with all its externally imposed capital requirements.
+Within 6 months of 2013 and 2012, the Bank has fully complied with all externally imposed capital requirements.

 The primary objectives of the Bank's capital management are to ensure that the Bank complies with externally imposed capital requirements and that the Bank maintains strong credit ratings and healthy capital ratios in order to support its business and to maximize shareholders' value.